 Through her adventurous approach to her art, Valentine’s performances expand the expressive range of the saxophone.
 Her drive to push boundaries and explore new horizons has established Valentine her unique place in the ever-evolving world of classical music.

-A recipient of numerous awards, Valentine recently received the prestigious Credit Suisse Young Artist Award which will see her give her debut with the Vienna Philharmonic under Gustavo Dudamel at the Lucerne Festival in September 2020.
+A recipient of numerous awards, Valentine recently received the prestigious Credit Suisse Young Artist Award, which resulted in her invitation to debut with the Vienna Philharmonic under Gustavo Dudamel at the Lucerne Festival in September 2020.
+Unfortunately due to the Covid-19 pandemic, this performance has been postponed.
 Other awards include the Credit Suisse Jeunes Solistes (2017), and Jurjans Andrejs VI Woodwind International Competition.

 Valentine has appeared as a soloist, recitalist and in chamber music groups on many of the world’s leading stages, including KKL Luzern, London’s Wigmore Hall, Grand Philharmonic Hall St Petersburg, Wiener Konzerthaus, Tonhalle Zurich, Geneva’s Victoria Hall and the Great Guild Hall in Riga, amongst others.